Deconfounding Imitation Learning with Variational Inference: Experiments

-To answer the first question, we compare a naive imitation learner to the true conditional policy described in Section~\ref{sec:background}.
-Even the naive learner needs a memory to be able to adapt to a new instance of the bandit defined by the latent.
-To provide such a memory, we implement the imitation learner as a recurrent neural network (RNN).
-From Figure~\ref{fig:test_time_arm_prob_expert}, we see that the naive behavioral cloning agent implemented with an RNN learns a policy matching the true conditional policy closely.

-This results in problems for the policy learned with naive imitation learning when it is deployed in the environment and has to choose the actions itself, as shown in Figure~\ref{fig:test_time_arm_prob}.
-In the figure, it can be seen that the naive imitation learner does not converge to the expert policy during the episode.
-Furthermore, it closely tracks the action probability of the true conditional policy, suggesting that it has suffered the full impact of the confounding problem.
-Given that the naive imitator closely matches the true conditional policy at convergence, we can conclude that naive imitation learning is unlikely to be enough to solve confounded imitation learning problems.
+To answer our first question, we compare a naive BC to the true conditional policy described in~\autoref{sec:background}.
+As the latter policy is non-Markovian, we also allow the BC policy to observe the history.
+One way to enable this adaptation is to equip the agent with a memory, which the agent can learn to use for representing its belief about the latent variable.
+To provide such a memory, we implement the imitation learner as a recurrent neural network (RNN). \autoref{fig:bandit_learning_curves} a) shows the probability the different policies assign to choosing the best arm when evaluated on data collected by the expert policy.
+We see that the naive BC agent learns a policy that matches the true conditional policy closely.
+This results in problems for the policy learned with naive BC when it is deployed in the environment and has to choose the actions itself, as shown in~\autoref{fig:bandit_learning_curves} b).
+The naive BC closely tracks the action probability of the true conditional policy, which performs much worse than the expert policy.
+These results suggests that it has suffered the full impact of the confounding problem.

 \paragraph{Deconfounded imitation learning and the interventional policy}